 b) Taking an additional education course for which fieldwork in a school or other learning setting is a requirement.

 The Pennsylvania Department of Education requires that certification candidates meet the following course or test requirements.
-NOTE: Alumni/ae enrolled in the Teacher Education Program as post-baccalaureate students do NOT need to meet the math and English course requirements.
+NOTE: Post-baccalaureate students do NOT need to meet the math and English course requirements.